Bio

 Summer festival credits include The Martina Arroyo Foundation: Prelude to Performance Program, Houston Grand Opera's Young Artist Vocal Academy (YAVA), Central City Opera, The Chautauqua Opera Company, and The Glimmerglass Festival.

-She is a recipient of a 2022 Richard Tucker Career Grant, the 2023 Marian Anderson Award, received the 2021 Women in Classical Music Career Advancement Award from the Dallas Symphony, nominated by Renée Fleming, and received a 2021 Price Award for Emerging Performance from the International Florence Price Festival.
+In addition to the 2024 Beverly Sills Artist Award from the Metropolitan Opera, she received the 2023 Marian Anderson Award, a 2022 Richard Tucker Career Grant, received the 2021 Women in Classical Music Career Advancement Award from the Dallas Symphony, nominated by Renée Fleming, and received a 2021 Price Award for Emerging Performance from the International Florence Price Festival.
 She is a 2018 Sullivan Foundation Award Winner, is the 2018 recipient of The Richard F. Gold Career Grant (The Shoshana Foundation) from Washington National Opera, the Studio Artist Award from The Chautauqua Opera Guild, and the David L. Kasdon Memorial Prize, given to an outstanding singer in the Yale School of Music.
 She has also received prizes from The Young Patronesses of the Opera/Florida Grand Opera Vocal Competition, The George London Foundation Competition, Opera Ebony's Benjamin Matthews Vocal Competition, The Marcello Giordani International Vocal Competition, and NANBPWC, Inc.

 Leah received her Master of Music in Voice from Yale University and Bachelor of Arts in Music from Morgan State University.